ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 The piece evolves with a quiet intensity — layer by layer — building tension and releasing it in waves of delicate harmony and striking contrast, and the players danced through flowing streams and precision taps, every movement echoing the live recording's quiet intensity.\
 As the last note rang out and the scores were revealed, the margin was razor-thin.\
 A comeback carved out in the final breath of a song that thrives on tension, silence, and release.\
-In that moment, it wasn't just background music — it became the soul of the battle, a stage where precision met emotion, and where victory was won not with brute force, but with poise under pressure...
+At that moment, it wasn't just background music — it became the soul of the battle, a stage where precision met emotion, and where victory was won not with brute force, but with poise under pressure...

 Introducing rosso (Live at Kyoto Concert Hall 2019.10.19), from [Evening](https://osu.ppy.sh/users/2193881), which was the tiebreaker for the [osu!mania 7K World Cup 2024 Finals](/wiki/Tournaments/MWC/2024_7K).